Bursaries – grants for training

 The bursary panel are also keen to see evidence that applicants have thought about the employment opportunities available and possible career routes.

 Bursary recipients will be required to keep in touch with the Foundation team to help us evaluate the impact of receiving a bursary, so we can continue to support those in need.

 When can I apply?

 Registrations are currently closed.
-We expect them to open again in September and would encourage you to come back to our website then.
+We expect them to open again in 2021 and will update this page with more information soon.